mionova/100DaysOfCode-Challenge/README.md

 ### Day 58 of 100

-**Date**: July 24th, 2021
+**Date**: July 24, 2021

 **Today's JavaScript Progress**: Looked into callback functions and built a few simple projects using them.
-Also very jet lagged at the moment.
+Also very jet-lagged at the moment.

 1. Introduction to callback functions
 2. Using a one-off timer with setTimeout
-3. Using a reapeat timer with setInterval
+3. Using a repeat timer with setInterval

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-058)
 &nbsp;